penx/govuk-frederic-server/README.md

 Work in progress Node application that plans to:

 - [x] Take output from a Webpack/create react app build using @govuk-frederic/example application by default
-- [ ] use peer application and/or config settings to use a different output from create-react-app
+- [x] Use config settings to use a different output from create-react-app
 - [x] Serve as a React application with boilerplate html.
 - [x] Use node-config for loading configuration.
 - [x] Use Winston for logging.
+- [x] Can be used standalone
-- [ ] Can be used standalone or as dependency.
+- [ ] Can be used as a dependency.
-- [ ] If as dependency, can pass in Winston transport.
+  - [ ] Can pass in Winston transport
+  - [ ] Config works when a dependency
+  - [ ] Peer application can specify React application to use
+- [ ] Flag to enable server side rendering of React app
+- [ ] Read in feature flags from config/environment variables and make available to react app on front end
+- [ ] Configurable to support only sending a subset of feature flags to client
 - Follows node web server best practices where applicable:
   - [ ] TLS
   - [ ] Helmet